LeTranHuuManh/ai-raeder/README.md

-# manhle
+# AI Reader

-A new Flutter project.
+A Flutter application for reading books with AI features.